Black History Month “Planting the S.E.E.D. to Health and History” Campaign

 How can I Plant the S.E.E.D. during Black History Month?

 Download your family health tree for Black History month and trace your family history back three generations.
-Ask questions of your siblings, parents, aunts, uncles, and grandparents to find out what health conditions may run in your family.
+Ask questions of your siblings, parents, aunts, uncles, and grandparents (if they are still living) to find out what health conditions may run in your family.

 Bring your family tree with you the next time you visit your primary care physician.
 If you have a family history of a disease or condition a doctor can help monitor your health and keep attuned to risk factors you may face.
 A doctor may begin screening early, put you on a medication, or ask you to undergo genetic testing based on your family history.